-Analysis | Donald Trump doesn’t really care about white supremacy and you’re not going to make him
+Analysis | Donald Trump doesn’t really care about the white supremacist threat and you’re not going to make him

 “I've condemned neo-Nazis,” he said with obvious anger.
 “I've condemned many different groups, but not all of those people were neo-Nazis, believe me.
 Not all of those people were white supremacists by any stretch."

-At a rally a few days after that, Trump was obviously incensed that the media was focused not on his scripted comments but, instead, on his obvious sympathy with pro-Confederacy protesters.
+At a rally a few days after that, Trump was obviously incensed that the media was focused not on his scripted comments but, instead, on his obvious sympathy for pro-Confederacy protesters.

-To a cheering crowd, he read out parts of his statement.
+To a cheering crowd, he read parts of his statement.

 “ ‘We must rediscover the bonds of love and loyalty that bring us together as Americans,’ right?”
 Trump read.
 “Then I said, ‘racism is evil.’
 Do they report that I said that racism is evil?
 You know why?
 Because they are very dishonest people.”